 His unconventional methods soon evoked the opposition of some other missionaries (and of some orthodox Hindus, too).
+His first opponent was the fellow missionary in Madurai Gonçalo Fernandes (1541–1619).
 In 1613 he was even criticized by a Cardinal, but with the support of the Archbishop of Cranganore and because of his high birth he won the case.
 The final victory came in 1623 with the Letter of conciliation (?) by the Pope.
 In his late years RDeN became blind.
 He spent a few years in retirement in Jaffna, but felt unhappy there, and moved to Mailapur, where he died.
 He was not the author of the Ézour-védam.

 Publications: Apologia, with some notes on Sanskrit, in abridged French version published by Bertrand in his La mission du Maduré.
 2. 1850 (see Dahmen below).

-– on his works in Indian languages see Dahmen and Caland (with citations) below.
+– On his works in Indian languages see also Dahmen and Caland (with citations) below.

 Last Updated on